ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

 - `set`: O(loadFactor)

-  `set` should insert the given key/value association if it isn't present, and _then_, if the table's loadFactor exceeds the threshold, expand the buckets array and rehash all elements.
+  `set` should insert the given key/value association if it isn't present, and _then_, if the table's loadFactor equals or exceeds the threshold, expand the buckets array and rehash all elements.

   If the key is already present, `set` should update the value stored there.